Walkermarsh7/GroupProject/README.md

 For our project, we combined our own work based on class exercises with AI assistance for new features.
 The multipage app structure (`app.py` scaffold with `Dash(use_pages=True)` and simple page registration) and general callback patterns are drawn directly from class and written by us.
 These form the backbone of our app.

 We relied on AI assistance for all sections to help us go beyond the class demos.
+The AI tools that we used to help were ChatGPT and GitHub co-pilot.
 For Page 1 (Top Artists by Genre), AI generated the Spotify API integration using Spotipy, the dictionary of top artists per genre, and the logic to fetch images and popularity scores.
 We verified the queries and adjusted the styling of the artist cards.
 On Page 2 (Spotify Map), AI helped clean the CSV, implement fuzzy ISO code matching with `pycountry`, and build a choropleth with hover templates and a scrollable song list.
 We validated the data cleaning steps and tested map behavior across multiple countries.

 For Page 3 (Songs by Artist), AI assisted with implementing Spotify’s client credentials flow, searching for an artist, fetching their top tracks, and returning both a bar chart of popularity scores and clickable links.
 We reviewed the API endpoints, confirmed proper token refresh, and validated callback outputs.
 On Page 4 (Compare Songs), AI wrote the helper functions to cache tokens, search for tracks, and compare popularity, as well as the callback that displays results in a bar chart.
 We tested error cases (invalid input, no results, API errors) and adjusted messages for clarity.

 In `app.py`, while the multipage setup is class-based, we used AI to help us refine our code for our theme.
 We adopted the even spacing, dark background, and green accents, which improved aesthetics.

+We also used AI to help us format this `README.md`.
+When previewing the document, we noticed that the formatting looked off.
+We uploaded it into ChatGPT and asked for help making it easier to read in GitHub.
+In doing this, AI suggested adding backticks around commands and structuring the file with proper headers.
+These adjustments improved the overall readability and visual appeal of our project documentation.

 It’s worth noting that AI did not always get things right.
 In particular, it occasionally mishandled Spotify credentials: sometimes putting keys directly into code, sometimes mixing up Spotipy with raw requests, and other times omitting the token refresh logic.
 We caught these issues during testing, fixed them by following Spotify’s documentation, and moved secrets to the correct places.
 This process made us more careful about security and helped us understand how the API flow actually works.